TheMich157/-FireGuard-Antivirus/README.md

   - Interface available in English, Slovak, Czech and German.
 - 📂 **Open Quarantine Folder**
   - Quickly review quarantined files from the toolbar.
+  - 🔀 **Threaded Scanning**
+  - Uses multiple worker threads for faster scans.
+- ⚙️ **Adjustable Detection Threshold**
+  - Choose how sensitive the scanner is to suspicious patterns.
+- 📊 **Threat Level Classification**
+  - Results show Low/Medium/High severity ratings.
+- 📜 **Automatic Log File**
+  - All events are stored in `fireguard.log`.
+- 🪪 **MD5 Hash Display**
+  - Every scan shows the MD5 of each file.
+- 🧹 **Quarantine Management**
+  - Automatically move threats to the quarantine folder.
+- 📝 **Save & Clear Log**
+  - Manage the log directly from the toolbar.
+- 📡 **Network Behavior Viewer**
+  - View active network connections during behavior scans.
+- 🎚 **Adjustable Thread Count**
+  - Set how many threads to use for scanning.
+- 🕒 **Progress Bar Indicator**
+  - Visual progress updates during long scans.
+- 🧩 **Settings Tab**
+  - Edit patterns and options in one place.
+- 🌁 **Modern ttkbootstrap UI**
+  - Clean look & feel with dark and light themes.
+- 🖱 **Drag & Drop Files**
+  - Drop files onto the window to start an immediate scan.

 ---